jwatts777/jwatts777/README.md

 -->

 ## ***Standard Disclaimer***
  Please be aware that most of my projects are private/in-progress.
-For the projects I have available, I use the MIT license.
+For the projects I have available, I commonly use the MIT license.
 **_This means you may feel free to copy, redistrubute, and reformat for your own use._**
 [<sub>**_Please read the MIT License before you get all lawyered up_**</sub>](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)